 Do you need a cake?

 Baby shower cakes are increasingly popular and many bakeries will have plenty of ideas up their sleeves.
-From cupcake towers to iced fancies, the options are endless.
+From cupcake towers to iced fancies, and rose-shaped cakes too - the options are endless.
 It’s a good idea to suss out how the mum-to-be feels about colour and filling, before ordering.

 Baby shower games

 Break the ice between people that don’t normally mix – and get everyone laughing – by organising a few games.
 Playing Guess Who with a baby picture of each guest (you’ll need to ask them all to bring one) is easy to set up and is guaranteed to spark a few giggles, while light-hearted quizzes on how to handle parenting dramas can help get the advice circulating.